maadfa/JUJU-JAAS-DOCS/docs/use-cases.md

 Juju works well with monitoring tools like Prometheus, Grafana, and Loki to help you track and understand how your apps are running.

 **Example**
 Deploy a monitoring stack using charms.
 Juju handles the configuration and relationships between them.
-Scaling can be done by running:

 ## **Multi-User Collaboration and Access Control**